Community Groups

 Alcoholics Anonymous (AA)

-AA LogoAA is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+AA is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.

 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

-Walk in Cafe Free Community Coffee House
+Walk-in Cafe Free Community Coffee House

 The Walk-In Cafe meets every Wednesday morning from 10 to 11:30 am in Fisher Hall.
 Hosted by Healthy Peninsula, in partnership with Friends in Action, Blue Hill Heritage Trust, and the First Congregational Church of Blue Hill, the Cafe is open to everyone in the community.
 There is no cost to participate.
-Join us every Wednesday — and bring a friend!
-For more information, transportation, or to inquire about volunteering, contact Healthy Peninsula at 374-3257 or Friends in Action at 664-6016.

 NAMI Family & Friends Support Group